Applying for ESTA for America

 If you have a valid visa to travel to the US, you will not need to apply for ESTA.
 The initial security checks will have been carried out as part of your visa application.

-How do you apply for ESTA?
+How to apply for ESTA authorization

 ESTA applications can be only be made online.
 You can apply individually or on a group basis.

-The ESTA application collects biographic information and answers to VWP eligibility questions.
+The ESTA application collects biographic information and answers to the VWP eligibility questions.
 You’ll be asked to provide details about yourself, including your contact details and passport number, your travel itinerary and accommodation while in the US.

 You will also be required to answer the following nine eligibility questions: